ResearchComputing/Documentation/docs/clusters/alpine.md

 ## Alpine

+### _EARLY RELEASE:_ CURC Alpine is currently in early testing available only for the Early Adopters group.

-### _EARLY RELEASE:_ The Alpine cluster is currently in early/beta release.
+### _EARLY RELEASE:_ The Alpine cluster is currently in early release.
 If you see or experience any errors, please report them to [rc-help@colorado.edu](rc-help@colorado.edu).

-### _NOTE:_ CURC Alpine is currently in Beta testing available only for Early Adopters.

 Alpine is the third-generation HPC cluster at University of Colorado Research Computing, following Janus and RMACC Summit.
 Alpine is a heterogeneous cluster with pooled resources from the following institutions: CU Boulder, Colorado State University, and Anschutz Medical Campus.